John Anderson (natural philosopher): A scientist

 Anderson also wrote the pioneering textbook Institutes of Physics published in 1786, which went through five editions in ten years.
-He was elected a Fellow of the Royal Society and this brought him into contact with many of the leading scientists of the day.
+He was elected a Fellow of the Royal Society and this brought him into contact with many of the scientists of the day.

-A pioneer of vocational education for working people
+A supporter of vocational education for working people

 His greatest love though was in providing "useful learning" to the working class, especially in the application of science to industry.
 He did this alongside his University duties, by providing non-academic lectures for artisans during the evenings.
 In these popular lectures he concentrated on experiments and demonstrations, and from his predilection for setting off explosions and fireworks, he acquired the nickname "Jolly Jack Phosphorus".

 Radical politics

 Anderson was also known for his radical political views and was a supporter of the French Revolution.
 In 1791 he invented a new type of six-pound gun, which was presented to the National Convention in Paris as "the gift of Science to Liberty".
-While in France, neighbouring Germany, fearing the spread of radical politics to its territory, imposed a blockade on French newspapers.
+While he was in France, neighbouring Germany, fearing the spread of radical politics to its territory, imposed a blockade on French newspapers.
 Anderson suggested sending pamphlets on the wind to Germany attached to small hydrogen balloons, and this was done, with each balloon bearing an inscription translated as "O'er hills and dales, and lines of hostile troops, I float majestic, bearing the laws of God and Nature to oppressed men, and bidding them with arms their rights maintain."